2020 Affordable Care Act Health Plans: What's New

 So far, about 930,000 people have signed up for coverage.
 That's still slightly lower than where things were last year — and first-day Website glitches may have played a role, suggests Sabrina Corlette, a research professor at Georgetown University's Center on Health Insurance Reforms.

-In week two of the sign-up period, enrollment was about 10% below what it was in last year's second week – but the number of new customers has gone up.
+In the second week of the sign-up period, enrollment was about 10% below what it was in last year's second week — but the number of new customers has gone up.

 "The irony is, things are really stable, and depending on your state, you can really save," Keith says.
 "Without advertising and information, folks are going to miss out on the deals they could get."